Alfresco/docs-alfresco/search-services/1.4/install/options.md

     > **Note:** The Admin Console is only available when you are using Alfresco Content Services Enterprise.

-## Install without mutual TLS (plain http)
+## Install without mutual TLS (plain HTTP)

-Use this information to install Search Services on the same machine as Alfresco Content Services without mutual TLS with plain HTTP.
+Use this information to install Search Services on the same machine as Alfresco Content Services without mutual TLS using plain HTTP.

 Mutual TLS is used for authentication between the Repository and Search Services.
 Without mutual TLS, internal APIs on both sides will be exposed without any form of authentication, giving full access to the repository data.
 In such a setup, you need to make sure that external access to these APIs is blocked, for example, with a front-end reverse proxy.
 See [Adding a reverse proxy in front of Content Services]({% link content-services/latest/install/zip/tomcat.md %}#adding-a-reverse-proxy-in-front-of-content-services) for more.